 THE GSA HAS SELECTED VIABLE ACTION ALTERNATIVE 4 AS ITS PREFERRED ALTERNATIVE.
-GSA BELIEVES THIS ALTERNATIVE WOULD BEST FULFILL ITS STATUTORY MISSION AND RESPONSIBILITIES, GIVING CONSIDERATION TO ECONOMIC, ENVIRONMENTAL, TECHNICAL, AND OTHER FACTORS.
+GSA BELIEVES THIS ALTERNTIVE WOULD BEST FULFILL ITS STATUTORY MISSION AND RESPONSIBILITIES, GIVING CONSIDERATION TO ECONOMIC, ENVIRONMENTAL, TECHNICAL, AND OTHER FACTORS.

-The GSA is soliciting comments from interested persons/parties and stakeholders on this Draft EIS during a 45-day comment period.
-The public and stakeholders were notified of the availability of the Draft EIS through publication of a Notice of Availability (NOA) in the Federal Register, as well as multiple other channels of communication, including the local newspaper and email communications.
-Comments received during the 45-day comment period will be considered in preparation of the Final EIS and will be made part of the Administrative Record.
+The GSA solicited comments from interested persons/parties and stakeholders on the Draft EIS during an extended 45-day comment period.
+The public and stakeholders were notified of the availability of the Draft

+EIS through publication of a Notice of Availability (NOA) in the Federal Register, as well as multiple other channels of communication, including the local newspaper and email communications.
+Comments received during the comment period were considered in preparation of this Final EIS and have been made part of the Administrative Record.